Criminal Defense Attorney Wellington, FL

 How does a former prosecutor’s background help in criminal defense?

-A former prosecutor understands how the other side builds its case — what evidence they prioritize, how they evaluate weaknesses, and where they may be willing to negotiate.
+A former prosecutor understands how the other side builds its case — what evidence they prioritize, how they evaluate weaknesses, and where they are willing to negotiate.
 Criminal Defense Attorney Brian Gabriel’s years as an Assistant State Attorney in Palm Beach County give him insight into prosecutorial decision-making that directly benefits the people he defends.
+He knows when a case has suppression issues worth litigating, when a negotiated resolution is achievable, and how to frame a defendant’s circumstances in a way that resonates with Palm Beach County judges and prosecutors.

-Criminal Defense Attorney Brian Gabriel has spent over 30 years defending clients in Wellington and throughout Palm Beach County, including an abundance of cases in which charges were dismissed or significantly reduced.
-He has helped over 5,000 clients navigate the criminal justice system and has been recognized as a National Trial Lawyers Top 100 member and Avvo Top Rated Lawyer.
-Start with a free consultation today by calling (561) 622-5575 or completing an online contact form.
+Criminal Defense Attorney Brian Gabriel has spent over 30 years defending clients in Wellington and throughout Palm Beach County, including cases that were dismissed outright, reduced before reaching a formal adjudication, or resolved through diversion.
+He has helped over 5,000 clients navigate the criminal justice system.
+Contact the Law Office of Gabriel & Gabriel at (561) 622-5575 or through the contact form for a confidential consultation.

 |